-Convert your original artwork - or artwork for which you have the legal rights to use* - into a silkscreen.
+Convert your original artwork - or artwork for which you have the legal rights to use* - into a hand-applied silkscreen.
+No Frame required!
 Below we'll review the processes for submitting art, provide advice on file preparation and other helpful hints.
 Following the link to the convenient check-out process (connects you to PayPal) will complete the purchase transaction.

 Please read information, requirements, restrictions and considerations below before purchasing

 IMPORTANT *"Artwork" includes any artwork to which you have ownership or the proper copyrights to reproduce.
 During check-out you will be required to read and accept the Terms and Conditions for sale, which include a Hold Harmless Agreement and an Acknowledgement of Copyright statement.

 For logos and artwork that you are using with permission: you will be required to submit documentation that details your usage rights.

 Mayco reserves the right to reject images we deem inappropriate or of questionable copyright status.

 PURCHASE IS FOR THE SCREEN ONLY.
 FRAME NOT INCLUDED.